ramhunte/forest_finder/myapp/text/about.md

 versa.
 The data is robust enough to show broad patterns by county where you would typically find certain forested habitat.
 Furthermore, the app does not distinguish between private and public land.
 In many if not most cases, many of these forests will be on private land, so it is the users responsibility to land ownership prior to embarking on an adventure.

-### Data

-Data was collected by [Riley et a.
-2021](https://www.fs.usda.gov/rds/archive/catalog/RDS-2021-0074), and all rights to the collection, curation, and research are given to the original authors
-Most counties retain their original 30mx30m resolution.
-However, larger rasters for heavily forested counties were resampled  to 60mx60m resolution to enhance the smoothness of the user experience in the application at the cost of some species detail.
-To read further on the data, please see attached publication details on the USDA website [HERE](https://data.fs.usda.gov/geodata/rastergateway/treemap/index.php).

 Citation: